mzattera/predictive-powers/README.md

 For the time being, this library comes as a `.jar` file containing all the required dependencies.
 The source is a [Maven](https://maven.apache.org/) project inside the `eclipse` folder.

-`predictive-powers` requires Java 11 or later.
+`predictive-powers` requires Java 11 or higher.

 The code depends, among others, on [Lomboc](https://projectlombok.org/) which is correctly referenced within the `pom.xml` file for this project.
 However, to have Lomboc to work in the Eclipse editor, you need to install it inside Eclipse (or any other IDE you are using), as explained on Lomboc website.

-To avoid passing the OpenAi API key explicitly, by default the library tries to read it from `OPENAI_API_KEY` system environment variable.
+To avoid passing API keys explicitly in code, the library tries to read it from the operating system environment.
-The exact process for setting up this variable depends on the OS you are using.
+The exact process for setting up the environment depends on the OS you are using.

 ## Usage